telerik/kendo-ui-builder/docs/index.md

 # Introduction to Kendo UI Builder

-Kendo UI<sup>®</sup> Builder by Progress<sup>®</sup> is a tool for creating and managing high-performance, responsive web applications which support the implementation of Kendo UI components.
+Progress<sup>®</sup> Kendo UI<sup>®</sup> Builder is a tool for creating and managing high-performance, responsive web applications which support the implementation of Kendo UI components.

 ## Overview